 The Eranos Foundation is pleased to inform that it has contributed to the prestigious exhibition "Elles font l'abstraction.
 Une autre histoire de l'abstraction au XXe siècle" ["Women in Abstraction"], curated by Christine Macel, scheduled in a first display at the Centre Pompidou in Paris (May 5-August 12, 2021) and in a second display at the Guggenheim Museum in Bilbao (October 22, 2021-February 27, 2022).
-In particular, Eranos will be present with the loan of 6 paintings created by its founder, Mrs. Olga Fröbe-Kapteyn (1881-1962), and with the editing of a text dedicated to her, written by Fabio Merlini and Riccardo Bernardini, in the exhibition catalog.
+In particular, Eranos has granted the loan of 6 paintings created by its founder, Mrs. Olga Fröbe-Kapteyn (1881-1962), and with the editing of a text dedicated to her, written by Fabio Merlini and Riccardo Bernardini, in the exhibition catalog.

 Born in London to Dutch parents, Olga Fröbe-Kapteyn showed an interest in iconography from an early age, when her father, Albertus Philippus Kapteyn (or Kapteijn), developed photographic film in his darkroom, under the curious eyes of his daughter.
 Her mother, Geertruida (Truus) Agneta Kapteyn-Muysken, was involved in movements for women's emancipation and social renewal.
 From 1900, Olga Fröbe-Kapteyn attended the Zurich School of Applied Arts and, from 1906 to 1909, studied art history at the University of Zurich.
 In 1909 she married flutist and conductor Iwan Fröbe.
 Widowed in 1915, she run a cultural circle in Zurich and, in 1919-1920, she benefited from natural cures at the Sanatorium Monte Verità in Ascona.
 In 1920 she moved to Ascona, to Casa Gabriella, where for several years she devoted herself - with her daughter as her only companion - to the study of Eastern and Western spirituality.
 From the mid '20s, she began to paint abstract forms as a support to his meditative practice.
 These paintings express through a geometric rigor that eschews any naturalism of form: the result is an abstractionism, in which is staged a spirituality purged of any corporeity.
 Olga Fröbe-Kapteyn initiated the project of the Eranos Conferences in 1933.
 The Eranos conferences, which are still held today, attracted many of the most influential scholars of the 20th and 21st centuries.
 In 1934, the psychologist Carl Gustav Jung, one of the main animators of the Ascona symposia, commissioned her to pursue an iconographic research for his studies on alchemy and archetypes.
 The thousands of symbolic images went to form the Eranos Archive for Research on Symbolism (donated to the Warburg Institute in the mid-1950s).
 Olga Fröbe-Kapteyn's artistic practice, downstream of an ever-increasing deepening of Analytical Psychology, gradually evolved in the direction of softer and more realistic forms, though always rich in symbolism, according to the Jungian technique of "active imagination".
 Even in this case, her works were never intended as artistic creations in the strict sense, but always as a support to her individuation process.
 Convinced that "the deepest things of human existence [...] can only be expressed in images", Olga Fröbe-Kapteyn dedicated the second half of her life to cultivating her cultural enterprise, Eranos.